Azure/bicep-types-az/generated/network/microsoft.network/2021-02-01-preview/types.md

 ## NspProfileProperties
 ### Properties
 * **accessRulesVersion**: string (ReadOnly): Version number that increases with every update to access rules within the profile.
+* **diagnosticSettingsVersion**: string (ReadOnly): Version number that increases with every update to diagnostic settings within the profile.

 ## PerimeterBasedAccessRule
 ### Properties